openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

 ### Goals

-- The administrator or service (in the case of Managed OpenShift) installing OpenShift can configure allowed number of user-defined tags in the Openshift installer generated install config, which is referred and applied by the installer and the in-cluster operators on the the Azure resources during cluster creation.
+- The administrator or service (in the case of Managed OpenShift) installing OpenShift can configure a list of up to 10 user-defined tags in the OpenShift installer generated install config, which is referred and applied by the installer and the in-cluster operators on the the Azure resources during cluster creation.
 - Tags must be applied at creation time, in an atomic operation.
 It isn't acceptable